 (a) To deliver a decent, safe and sanitary unit with re-keyed locks and a working stove at initial occupancy.

-(b) To provide legally requisite heat (or heating facilities in the event tenant shall be responsible for paying the cost of fuel for heat).
+(b) To provide legally requisite heat (or heating facilities in the event Tenant shall be responsible for paying the cost of fuel for heat).

-(c) To provide legally requisite hot water (or hot water heating facilities in the event tenant shall be responsible for paying the cost of fuel for hot water).
+(c) To provide legally requisite hot water (or hot water heating facilities in the event Tenant shall be responsible for paying the cost of fuel for hot water).

 (d) To provide reasonable extermination services.